Andy Murray wins five-set epic on Grand Slam comeback at US Open

 The 24-year-old secured the first break of the match in the seventh game and served out the opening set comfortably.

-Two Murray double faults set the tone for a chastening second set for the former world number one, who quickly found himself a double break and 4-0 down.
+Two Murray double faults set the tone for a chastening second set for the former world No 1, who quickly found himself a double break and 4-0 down.

 A break back offered a glimmer of hope but when Nishioka, on set point, offered up an inviting second serve, Murray must have thought his luck was out when he broke a string to send a return long.